-Given the volatility in the global financial markets over the last few years and rising interest rates through 2023, more managers have turned to private credit lenders to finance new deals and refinance existing debt.
+Given the volatility in interest rates, difficulty in exiting investments and complexity of transactions over the last few years, more managers have turned to private credit lenders to finance new deals and refinance existing debt.
 As a result, there has been a significant increase in the establishment and use of private credit funds and non-financial institution lending, particularly in the middle market.
 This has impacted the more standard commercial loan terms, as well as margin rates mainly given the lack of regulatory restraints that do not otherwise apply to non-bank lenders.
-Typically, private credit funds are non-Cayman Islands entities, therefore, the Cayman Islands considerations do not differ from that of a traditional lender in the market.
+Typically, private credit funds are non-Cayman Islands entities, therefore, the Cayman Islands considerations do not differ from those of a traditional lender in the market.
 We expect the use of private credit lending in place of traditional financial intuitions to continue in an upward trajectory over the next 12 months and beyond.

-We continue to see an increase in the use of hybrid and NAV facilities in both the private equity and hedge fund space.
-In addition to hybrid and NAV facilities, we have also seen a significant uptick in the use of investment fund holding entities structured as orphan vehicles, as lenders are looking to address US bankruptcy and consolidation concerns.
+We continue to see an increase in the use of NAV facilities in both the private equity and hedge fund space.
+In addition to NAV facilities, we have also seen a significant uptick in the use of investment fund holding entities structured as orphan vehicles, as lenders are looking to address US bankruptcy and consolidation concerns.
 Exempted companies and exempted limited partnerships are still the most popular entities across all business areas, including in the context of orphan vehicles, but we also see an increasing use of limited liability companies ("LLC") as a result of advantageous hybrid features taken from both the company and exempted limited partnership regimes.
 General Partner and manager financing and employee loan programmes continue to be utilised in the middle market space.
-These provide much needed leverage to the sponsors and employees of the sponsors, but also provide the smaller bank and lending intuitions the opportunity to break into the competitive global market.
+These provide much needed leverage to the sponsors and employees of the sponsors, but also provide the smaller bank and lending intuitions the opportunity to break into the competitive global market with bespoke relationship-based products.